SBU-BMI/wsinfer/README.md

 ## Run in an Apptainer container (formerly Singularity)

-I use the commands `apptainer` here, but if you don't have `apptainer`, you can simply replace that with `singularity`.
+I use the commands `apptainer` here, but if you don't have `apptainer`, you can replace that with `singularity`.
 The command line interfaces are the same (as of August 26, 2022).

 ```